Do I Own My Website or Does My Web Design Agency Own It?

 You usually don’t own the web server where your website sits.

 When it comes to your website’s CMS platform, you get a license to use it.
-You own the website’s code, visual elements, and the text if you authored them or have a “work for hire” or such agreement with the web design company in Warrington.
+You own the website’s code, visual elements, and the text if you authored them or have a “work for hire” or such agreement with the web design company in London.